What are Kotatsu and Chabudai?

 vi.
 Mobility

-Traditional Chabudais were less bulky and came in a manageable size.
+Traditional ones were less bulky and came in a manageable size.
 The ancient Japanese advocated for simplicity and functionality.

 You can find examples of Chabudais on Pinterest.